-VIDEO: Full restoration of Baltimore’s Federal Channel now just “days away”
+VIDEO: Baltimore’s Federal Channel now fully restored to original operating dimensions

-VIDEO: Full restoration of Baltimore’s Federal Channel now just “days away”Written by Marine Log Staff
+VIDEO: Baltimore’s Federal Channel now fully restored to original operating dimensionsWritten by Marine Log Staff

-The Unified Command responding to the collapse of Baltimore’s Francis Scott Key Bridge has released new video and imagery showing continued progress on its work to reopen the Fort McHenry Federal Channel.
+The news came within hours after the Unified Command, set up following the collapse of Baltimore’s Francis Scott Key Bridge, had released new video and imagery showing continued progress on its work to reopen the Fort McHenry Federal Channel.

-“We remain confident we will have the Federal Channel fully restored in the next few days,” said Col. Estee S. Pinchasin, USACE, Baltimore District commander.
+“We remain confident we will have the Federal Channel fully restored in the next few days,” Col. Estee S. Pinchasin, USACE, Baltimore District commander, said then.
 “We’re using the same detailed process as when opening the three alternate channels and the Limited Access Channel.
 Once the wreckage is cleared, we will sweep the area with sonar, LIDAR and magnetometer, to investigate any high spots, ensuring there’s no hazard to navigation.”

 The Chesapeake 1000 (“Chessy”) floating crane equipped with “Gus” the hydraulic grabber, wrestle a 90-ton piece of residual wreckage Friday morning, June 7, 2024, from the Fort McHenry Federal Channel.
 Taking roughly 45 minutes to unfold, Chessy and Gus slowly lift the mangled steel high above the Patapsco River, so a waiting barge can move underneath, allowing the wreckage to be safely lowered onto the barge for immediate processing by waiting hydraulic shears.

-Note: UPDATED: As part of the Unified Command response to the collapse of the Francis Scott Key Bridge, the U.S. Army Corps of Engineers and U.S. Navy Supervisor of Salvage and Diving today restored the Fort McHenry Federal Channel to its original operational dimensions of 700 feet wide and 50 feet deep for commercial maritime transit through the Port of Baltimore.